jonwhipple/opensansipa/README.md

 **NO SEMIBOLD** because there are no `.ufo`s of semibold.

 I have used the `.ufo` files because they are character complete in the Unicode Ranges mentioned above.
-The shipping `.ttf` files contain only a subset of the IPA and other unicode ranges needed.
+The shipping `.ttf` files in the Google Fonts [Open Sans](https://github.com/googlefonts/opensans) project contain only a subset of the IPA and other unicode ranges needed.

 ## Where This Is Going
 The First Peoples of British Columbians deserve typeface options, far beyond this modest effort.